-Symbolism in literature takes threads that already exist in our understanding of the world and uses them to create powerful, emotionally resonant moments in our stories, while metaphors use two completely unrelated things to communicate a surprising truth.
+Symbolism in literature takes threads that already exist in our understanding of the world and uses them to create powerful, emotionally resonant moments in our stories.
+Metaphors use two completely unrelated things to communicate an underlying truth.

 What’s the difference between symbols and motifs?

-Both symbolism and motifs play a similar role in communicating ideas with the reader; however, they’re not used in exactly the same way.
+Both symbolism and motifs play a similar role in communicating symbolic value with the reader; however, they’re not used in exactly the same way.

 5 examples of symbolism in literature

 Symbolism is one of the oldest literary devices in storytelling.
-Let’s explore the ways symbolism has been used effectively in literature.
+Let’s explore some famous examples of how symbolism has been used effectively in literature.

 Emily Brontë’s novel Wuthering Heights draws heavily on its setting to inform its plot, tone, and theme.
 It’s also filled with layer upon layer of symbolism.
 The wild landscape of the moors are symbolic of the tempestuous passions of the central characters—and, in fact, the changeability of people as a whole.